-Last year, bottle rockets caused nine of the 12 reported cases of fireworks enacted laws.
+Last year, bottle rockets caused nine of the 12 reported cases of fireworks blindness in Texas and 11 instances of partial but permanent vision loss, the physician says.
 Although many states through legislation have sharply curbed or banned fireworks except for religious, cultural or public display.
 Texas has not.
 Cunningham notes that Class C "common" fireworks remain legal in Texas under federal law.
 These include firecrackers not more than an inch and a half long, sparklers, fountains, roman candles and bottle rockets.
 "Local ordinances are not uniform and are often poorly enforced," he explains.
 Organizations including the American Academy of Ophthalmology, the American Academy of Pediatrics, the National Society for the Prevention of Blindness and the National Fire Protection Agency have encouraged enactment of strict regulations regarding the use of fireworks.

-"These injuries are unnecessary and preventable."
-Cunningham says.
+"These injuries are unnecessary and preventable," Cunningham says.
 "As citizens we should urge strengthening of state and local fireworks regulations and encourage better enforcement of